ergoplatform/ergo-dex/README.md

 ErgoTool is a [command-line
 interface](https://en.wikipedia.org/wiki/Command-line_interface) for
 [Ergo](https://ergoplatform.org/) blockchain.
 It is implemented in Scala using [Ergo Appkit](https://github.com/aslesarenko/ergo-appkit) library.
-ErgoTool is Java application and it can be executed on Java 8 or later compliant JRE.
+ErgoTool is a Java application and it can be executed on Java 8 or later compliant JRE.
 In addition ErgoTool can be compiled to a native executable using GraalVM's [native-image](https://www.graalvm.org/docs/reference-manual/native-image/).
 This